ants-xjtu/Occamy/exp/motivation/README.md

   - For low-priority queues, we set α = 1.
 In this way, the incast traffic deserves 1MB buffer either with or without low-priority traffic, and ideally the QCT performance should be unaffected by low-priority traffic.

-### performance isolation (Figure 5(b))
+### Performance isolation (Figure 5(b))

-- we use the same experimental settings as before, except that two types of traffic are congested at different ports, thereby eliminating the impact of buffer choking.
+- We use the same experimental settings as before, except that two types of traffic are congested at different ports, thereby eliminating the impact of buffer choking.

 ## Our configuration

 - We build a testbed comprising 4 hosts connected to a Huawei CE6865 switch.

 - Each host is equipped with an Intel XL710 Dual Port 40GbE NIC.

 - Using network namespaces, we isolated two ports on each NIC to emulate two separate NICs and hosts.